yoyo1989/errors-and-solutions-when-installing-R-packages/README.md

 In particular, for those errors that I couldn't find a ready-to-use solution online.
 See below for a summary.

 1. takes me 20 min to install 'caret'.
 Below is a key command.
-See the related file for detail. install_github("lme4",user="lme4")
+See related file for detail. install_github("lme4",user="lme4")

 2. To install 'randomForest', I could not install from sources.
+See related file for detail.

+3. To use fancyRpartPlot in package rattle, I need to install package rpart.plot as well.